Figglewatts/DestructibleTerrain/README.md

-DestructableTerrain
+DestructibleTerrain
 ===================

-An attempt to make destructable terrain (much like in the Worms games) with LibGDX.
+An attempt to make destructible terrain (much like in the Worms games) with LibGDX.